 A Note On Unimaginable Dark Times

-As I was writing this article, a feeling of discomfort arose.
+As I was writing this post, a feeling of discomfort arose.
 I inquired what the feeling was about and this is what I need to express: There are some things in life that are so unspeakable and monstrous they are far more than just a tough time.
 I felt it necessary to acknowledge that.
-The suggestions offered here are not to be flippant or insensitive of souls who have suffered in such a way.
+The suggestions offered here are not to be flippant or insensitive of souls who have suffered in truly horrific ways.

 If you are experiencing a challenge right now, reassure yourself that it will pass.
 You can handle it.
 You have an incredibly powerful tool at your disposal; your mind.
 You can tell yourself that you can’t handle it or you can tell yourself that you can.
 Have your meltdown, cry, scream, feel sorry for yourself if need be and then gather up your poise and grace and say with quiet confidence “I’ve got this”.

 Here’s to your beautiful soul, and your inner strength.